Letting us know that you are pregnant or breast-feeding

 ISIS is a radiation employer, and the experimental halls and beam lines are controlled radiation areas.
 The Ionising Radiations Regulations 1999 (IRR99) include specific requirements for the protection of new and expectant mothers working in radiation areas.
 In addition to following the working instructions for all users given in the R55 and R80 Local Rules, we specify a small number of additional precautions, which should ensure that the dose to you and your child are kept as low as reasonably practicable.

-IRR99 specifies that once a pregnancy has been declared, the radiation dose to the foetus as a result of the expectant mother’s work with radiation must not exceed 1 mSv.
+IRR99 specifies that once a pregnancy has been declared, the radiation dose to the foetus as a result of the expectant user’s work with radiation must not exceed 1 mSv.
 This is the same as the annual dose limit for people who are not classified radiation workers, including most ISIS users.
 Annual doses actually received by ISIS users are much lower than this.
 We issue personal radiation dosimeters to all users and the vast majority receive no more than 10 µSv per visit – this is the lowest dose which the dosimeters can detect.

 We also put monthly dosimeters in all instrument cabins, and results from these show that the average dose rate in any cabin during a user cycle is less than 0.5 µSv h-1.